alexpevzner/sane-airscan/README.md

 Currently, there is a choice of two **IPP-over-USB** implementations:
 * [ippusbxd](https://github.com/OpenPrinting/ippusbxd), which comes with some distros
 * [ipp-usb](https://github.com/OpenPrinting/ipp-usb), a modern replacement of the `ippusbxd`.
-'ipp-usb` works better, binary packages available for many popular distros (see link from a project page).
+The `ipp-usb` works better, binary packages available for many popular distros (see link from a project page).

 Legend: